Faculty & Staff

 Autism evades the simplest questions – why?
 Why now?
 Why does it affect those who it affects and why does it present so differently among individuals?
 We do know that when it comes to autism, not every “why” has the same answer; that’s where genetics come in.

-Holly Stessman, PhD, an assistant professor in the Department of Pharmacology at Creighton University Medical School, almost went to pharmacy school.
+Holly Stessman, PhD, an associate professor in the Department of Pharmacology at Creighton University Medical School, almost went to pharmacy school.
 That was before she tried her hand at biochemistry research as a biology and biochemistry major at Clarke University and decided on graduate school in molecular genetics.
 She eventually narrowed her research focus to the question of whether cancer cells become drug resistant over time – and if so, how?
 Can we pick new drugs that cells won’t resist?

 Image